lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 Sonar scans for Python based repos.
-This job invokes tox to run tests and gather coverage statistics from the test results, then invokes Maven to publish the results to a Sonar server.
+This job invokes tox to run tests and gather coverage statistics from the test results, then invokes Maven to publish the results to either a Sonar server or SonarCloud.

 To get the Sonar coverage results, file tox.ini must exist and contain coverage commands to run.